When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Discussion

 Previous work shows that coding style is quite prevalent in source code.
 We were surprised to find that it is also preserved to a great degree in compiled source code.
-We can de-anonymize programmers from compiled source code with great accuracy, and furthermore, we can de-anonymize programmers from source code compiled with optimization.
-Optimizations transform executable binaries further to improve performance or memory usage.
+Coding style is not just the use of particular syntactical constructs but also the AST flows, AST combinations, and preferred types of operations.
+Consequently, these patterns manifest in the binary and form a coding fingerprint for each author.
+We can de-anonymize programmers from compiled source code with great accuracy, and furthermore, we can de-anonymize programmers from source code compiled with optimization or after obfuscation.
 In our experiments, we see that even though basic obfuscation, optimization, or stripping symbols transforms executable binaries more than plain compilation, stylistic features are still preserved to a large degree.
+Such methods are not sufficient on their own to protect programmers from de-anonymization attacks.

-In source code authorship attribution \cite{caliskan2015anonymizing}, programmers who can implement more sophisticated functionality have a more distinct programming style.
-We observe the same pattern in executable binary samples and gain some software engineering insights by analyzing stylistic properties of executable binaries.
+In scenarios where authorship attribution is challenging, an analyst or adversary could apply relaxed attribution to find a suspect set of $n$ authors, instead of a direct {\em top--1} classification.
+In {\em top--10} attribution, the chances of having the original author within the returned set of $10$ authors approaches 100\%.
+Once the suspect set size is reduced to $10$ from $hundreds$, the analyst or adversary could adhere to content based dynamic approaches and reverse engineering to identify the author of the executable binary sample.
+However, our experiments in these cases are performed using the information-gain features determined from the unoptimized case with symbol tables intact.
+Future work that customizes the dimensionality reduction step for these cases (for example, removing features from the trees that are no longer relevant) may be able to improve upon these numbers, especially since dimensionality reduction was able to provide such a large boost in the unoptimized case.